 The church sits on a tract of land that was purchased in 1856.
-In the same year a Chapel was built on the site by John E. Carver who superintended the construction of St. James the Less Church in East Falls, one of the most important Gothic Revival churches in America.
-The north side of the Chapel (now our parish hall) with its open bell-côte and perpendicular buttresses is almost identical to St. James.
+In the same year a Chapel was built on the site by John E. Carver.

-In 1863 our rector William Hobart Hare wrote to our Sunday school children from Minnesota where an uprising of Sioux Indians had just been quelled.
+In 1863 Rector William Hobart Hare wrote to our Sunday school children from Minnesota where an uprising of Sioux Indians had just been quelled.
 “There is a war raging in this state against them.”
-He concluded his letter, “They (the Sioux people) now call upon you, my dear boys and girls, for help…” Ten years later, Hare would become Bishop to the Great Sioux Nation.
+He concluded his letter, “They (the Sioux people) now call upon you, my dear boys and girls, for help…”

 In the middle of the night on April 9, 1865 news first reached Chestnut Hill of the surrender of General Robert E. Lee at Appomattox Court House.
 The little bell of our original Chapel rang out the good news of peace.
 The bell still sits in place ready to ring out “Peace on Earth.”

-In November, 1903 at Saint Paul’s, plans were drawn up for Chestnut Hill Hospital.
-The cornerstone of our current church was laid in 1928.
+The cornerstone of the current church was laid in 1928.
 The ceiling of the church is built like a boat, symbolic of the Ark and the boat of the Fishermen.
 The altar faces east, and the rose window is located to the west.
-The ornamental carvings in the altar rail include: grapes (the symbol of the sacrament of Holy Communion), pelican (the symbol of the atonement of Jesus) and the Pomegranate (the symbol of resurrection).
-The church is adorned with many angels and rich with symbolism, read more about the 2016 publication: Church of Angels, Saint Paul’s Episcopal Church.
-This booklet is available for download from issuu.com.
+The church is rich with ornamental wood carvings, including an elaborate reredos and many angels that soar overhead.
+The carvings in the altar rail include: grapes (the symbol of the sacrament of Holy Communion), pelicans (the symbol of the atonement of Jesus), and the pomegranate (the symbol of resurrection).
+Notable local craftsmen contributed stonework, ironwork, and stained glass windows.

-In 1945 the Rector of Saint Paul’s became the second president of the Philadelphia Fellowship Commission dedicated to fighting racial and religious prejudice.
-He invited Eleanor Roosevelt to Saint Paul’s in 1949 to receive the first National Fellowship Award from the Commission.
+In 1945, St. Paul’s sixth rector, George Trowbridge, became the second president of the Philadelphia Fellowship Commission, dedicated to fighting racial and religious prejudice.
+He invited Eleanor Roosevelt to St. Paul’s in 1949 to receive the first National Fellowship Award from the Commission.

-In 1947, seven years before “Brown vs. the Board of Education,” our organist Tommy Dunn hired an African-American soprano for our church choir.
+In 1947, seven years before “Brown vs. the Board of Education,” our organist, Thomas Dunn, hired an African-American soprano for our church choir.
 Dunn went on to become director of the Handel and Haydn Society.